Soundproof Flooring Materials: Which are the Best? (STC & IIC Compared)

 There are so many different materials which people use for soundproofing, and the choice depends on many factors.

-Some people look for thermal insulation, some are looking for products which are effective in nice reduction and there are those who want to have both characteristics in one.
+Some people look for thermal insulation, some are looking for products which are effective in noise reduction and there are those who want to have both characteristics in one.

 As soundproofing is my main concern, I shall list you few materials which are mainly used in floor soundproofing.